 Medicaid providers are any person or entity that provides goods or services to Medicaid recipients and receives Medicaid funding in return.
 This can include doctors, hospitals, mental health therapists, home health care workers, durable medical equipment providers, and many others.
 Medicaid provider fraud occurs when providers misrepresent services rendered to Medicaid patients.
 This misrepresentation can lead to the provider being overpaid.

-Billing for equipment or prescribed medications that the patient enver received
+- Billing for equipment or prescribed medications that the patient never received

 The Medicaid Fraud and Patient Abuse Unit, or MFPAU, investigates and prosecutes cases of Medicaid fraud and physical and financial abuse of people living in facilities that receive Medicaid funding.
 The MFPAU has state-wide criminal jurisdiction over Medicaid provider fraud investigations and prosecutions.
 The MFPAU can also file civil actions under the False Medicaid Claims Act.

 Medicaid fraud affects Nebraska taxpayers because tax dollars are wrongfully diverted for a provider’s personal use.
 This decreases the funds available to the program, which could otherwise be used for better patient care and/or higher payments to honest providers.
 Provider fraud can also result in Medicaid recipients not receiving important services they need, or receiving substandard or even harmful care.